Battle of Cocos: After Emdens beaching

 Sydney then turned to pursue and capture Buresk, which had arrived on the horizon during the battle.
 The cruiser caught up shortly after 12:00 and fired a warning shot, but on closing with Buresk, Sydney found the collier had already commenced scuttling.
 Sydney recovered the boarding party and the crew from Buresk, fired four shells to hasten the collier's sinking, then once she had submerged, turned back towards North Keeling Island.

 The Australian cruiser reached Emden around 16:00.
 The Germans' battle ensign was still flying, generally a sign that a ship intends to continue fighting.
 Sydney signalled "Do you surrender?" in international code by both lights and flag-hoist.
 The signal was not understood, and Emden responded with "What signal?
 No signal books".
 The instruction to surrender was repeated by Sydney in plain morse code, then after there was no reply, the message "Have you received my signal?" was sent.
 With no response forthcoming, and operating under the assumption that Emden could still potentially fire, launch torpedoes, or use small arms against any boarding parties, Glossop ordered Sydney to fire two salvoes into the wrecked ship.
 This attack killed 20 German personnel.
-The ensign was pulled down and burned, and a white sheet was raised over the quarter-deck as a flag of surrender.
-During the battle, 130 personnel aboard Emden were killed, and 69 were wounded, four of the latter died of their wounds.
+The ensign was pulled down and burned, and a white sheet was raised over the quarterdeck as a flag of surrender.
+During the battle, 130 personnel aboard Emden were killed, and 69 were wounded; four of the latter died of their wounds.

 Glossop had orders to ascertain the status of the transmission station, and left with Sydney to do so, after sending a boat with Buresk's crew to Emden with some medical supplies and a message that they would return the next day.
 In addition to checking on Direction Island, there was also the potential that Emden and Königsberg had been operating together and that the second ship would approach to recover the attack party from the island, or go after the troop convoy; consequently, Sydney could not render assistance to Emden's survivors until such threats had passed.
 It was too late to make a landing on Direction Island, so the cruiser spent the night patrolling the islands, and approached the wireless station the next morning.
 On arrival, the Australians learned that the Germans had escaped the previous evening in a commandeered schooner.
 Sydney embarked the island's doctor and two assistants, then headed for North Keeling Island.